Possibly our most colourful round-up yet, here are the top 19 cafes and restaurants in Bali to get your poke bowl fix...

 Bali’s best poke bowls: ULUWATU

 Head to the back of this vintage surf shop and you’ll find a peaceful garden café area with excellent coffee and healthy dishes throughout the day.
 One of the menu highlights is of course the Tuna Poke Bowl – a reinvention of the classic done right.
-It’s loaded with Mother Nature’s finest creations (avocado, mango, edamame and sesame-marinated local yellowfin) on a mixed bed of brown rice, red barely, mung bean and red millet.
+It’s loaded with Mother Nature’s finest creations (avocado, mango, edamame and sesame-marinated local yellowfin) on a mixed bed of brown rice, finished off with a dash of ginger miso dressing.
 Not to mention Aloha vibes all around.
 Right on!